Common Privacy Mistakes and How to Avoid Them

 6. Not Reading Privacy Policies

-While privacy policies can be long and tedious, ignoring them means you may unknowingly agree to share more personal information than you intended.
+While privacy policies can be long and tedious, ignoring them means you may unknowingly agree to share more personal data than you’re comfortable with.

 How to Avoid It: